markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 > **Answer:**
 >```javascript
 >if (confirmSkip) {
->   window.alert(playerName + ' has decided to skip this fight.
-Goodbye!');
+>   window.alert(playerName + " has decided to skip this fight.
+Goodbye!");
 >   // subtract money from playerMoney for skipping
 >   playerMoney = playerMoney - 10;
 >   console.log("playerMoney", playerMoney);
 >   break;
 > }
 >```
-Notice if we we place our `break` statement before our other statements in our conditional code block, the VS code editor actually makes the following lines of code opaque as seen here:
+Notice if we we place our `break` statement before our other statements in our conditional code block, the VS code editor actually makes the following lines of code dim as seen here:

 ![VS Code Break](./assets/lesson-2/2200-vs-code-break.png)